Why Spay and Neuter Your Pets? In short, this procedure is one of the cornerstones of responsible pet ownership.

 Pet Check in

-Appointments must check in between 7:00 and 8:00 am.
-Front doors open at 6:45 for surgery.
-Pre-operative exams with the veterinarian prior to admission for surgery to occur on a first come first served basis beginning at 7:00 am.
-All patients arriving after 8:00 am will be declined surgery for that day.
+Appointments must check in curbside during your scheduled time between 8:00 and 9:00 am.
+Pre-operative exams will be completed by the veterinarian prior to surgery.
+All patients arriving after 9:00 am will be declined surgery for that day.
 Payment is due at the time of check-in.

 Please plan for adequate time for the admissions process which can take up to 1 hour.